New Releases/Latest News

 Shall We Not Revenge

-A Chicago native, history buff and avid mystery reader, Ms. Piron-Gelman is a longtime member of Mystery Writers of America and current president of Sisters in Crime, Chicagoland chapter.
+A Chicago native, history buff and avid mystery reader, Ms. Piron-Gelman is a longtime member of Mystery Writers of America and past president of Sisters in Crime, Chicagoland chapter.
 She is also an adoptee, with personal experience of the desire to find one’s roots, and one half of an Irish Catholic-Jewish interfaith marriage.
 She lives on the Northwest Side with her husband, Stephen Gelman, and two sons, David and Isaac.